Dallas Rat Control

 correctly.
 We are not like the other lazy Dallas rodent removal companies, many of whom will simply spread some poison around on a quarterly basis.
 We

 solve your rat or mouse problem permanently, often in as short as one week.

-We at Masters Wildlife are not a traditional Dallas pest control or extermination company.
+We are not a traditional Dallas pest control or extermination company.
 We are wildlife, rodent, and rodent removal specialists.
 There truly is

 a big difference amongst different companies.
 Not all companies are the same.
 Many of the rodent removal companies in Dallas, TX are simply standard big-name

 pest control companies.
 These companies only want to sign you up for a quarterly or monthly contract that never expires.
 That's how they make money, by never